v4l-obscuraproject/DorkRecon/README.md

-DorkRecon
+# DorkRecon

+**Note:** the ASCII art banner may appear wrapped or misaligned if your terminal window is narrower than ~55 characters.
+This is purely cosmetic and doesn't affect the tool's functionality — widen your terminal window if you want the banner to display correctly.

-DorkRecon is a domain reconnaissance tool that generates Google dork queries — advanced search operators (site:, filetype:, inurl:, intitle:) that find content Google has indexed but that probably shouldn't be publicly exposed.
+## DorkRecon is a domain reconnaissance tool that generates Google dork queries — advanced search operators (site:, filetype:, inurl:, intitle:) that find content Google has indexed but that probably ## shouldn't be publicly exposed.
 It's written in Python 3 and MIT-licensed.

-Scroll down for installation commands and usage.
+# Scroll down for installation commands and usage.

-Installation and Running
+### Installation and Running

-DorkRecon requires Python 3.8+ and has no external dependencies — it only uses Python's standard library.
+## DorkRecon requires Python 3.8+ and has no external dependencies — it only uses Python's standard library.

 # macOS / Linux